assaffluss1/RoommateRansack/README.md

 Components (18 Cards + Statue):
 •	1 Poop Statue (The Token of Shame)
 •	12 Filth Cards (Negative Points):
-  o	3x (+5 Filth) Cards
+    3x (+5 Filth) Cards
-  o	4x (+3 Filth) Cards
+    4x (+3 Filth) Cards
-  o	5x (+1 Filth) Cards
+    5x (+1 Filth) Cards
 •	6 Excuse Cards (0 Filth):
-  o	These cards add 0 to your score and some have special effects. o	 Excuse card effects happen only when they enter the players room, or when flipped over if they were face-down. o	Face-down cards can also be discarded to the hallway using excuse cards.
+    These cards add 0 to your score and some have special effects.
+    Excuse card effects happen only when they enter the players room, or when flipped over if they were face-down.
+    Face-down cards can also be discarded to the hallway using excuse cards.

 Setup (New Round):
 1. Shuffle the deck of 18 cards.
-2. Deal the cards based on the player count: o	3 Players: Deal 5 cards to each player.
-(Room Limit: 5) o	4 Players: Deal 4 cards to each player.
-(Room Limit: 4) o	Remove remaining cards from the game unseen.
+2. Deal the cards based on the player count:
+    3 Players: Deal 5 cards to each player.
+(Room Limit: 5) 4 Players: Deal 4 cards to each player.
+(Room Limit: 4) Remove remaining cards from the game unseen.
 They are not in the game at all and do not go in the hallway.
-3. Place the Shitty Poop in the center of the table (or with whoever held it last).
+4. Place the Shitty Poop in the center of the table (or with whoever held it last).
-4. Designate the middle of the table as "The Hallway" (Discard pile).
+5. Designate the middle of the table as "The Hallway" (Discard pile).

 Core Rule: The Room Limit:
 Your Room (the area in front of you) has a specific capacity.